 The couple who bought the house said they'd use the Elfery for their two big dogs.
 I tried not to think of the results.
 In fact I tried not to look back at all.

-In leaving, I had to part with many things, but I took the Elfery furnishings with me, including the fake logs in the fireplace, hoping someday I might have another Elfery.
+In leaving, I had to part with many things, but I took the Elfery furnishings with me, including the fake logs in the realistic looking little fireplace, hoping someday I might have another Elfery.

 As much as I hated to leave my house, and eventually my husband, I knew I had to let go.
 Only then would I have room for good things to follow.
 I now have a loving husband, a house I love (it's perfect for us), and a little "Elfery niche" for our young grand-daughter (and me, of course).
 But there's no fireplace for those logs.